AI governance grounded in Te Tiriti o Waitangi and Māori data sovereignty.

 Technology businesses and consultancies selling AI systems to government agencies in Aotearoa New Zealand need to demonstrate Treaty-aligned governance to win and retain contracts.
 The Public Service AI Framework and Government Procurement Rules increasingly expect suppliers to demonstrate cultural competency and Māori data governance capability.
 Building this into your practices is both a business requirement and an ethical responsibility.

-Frequently asked questions
+Frequently asked questions.

 Is Māori data governance a legal requirement?

 Te Tiriti o Waitangi creates constitutional obligations for the Crown and, through various legislation, for organisations operating in Aotearoa New Zealand.
-While there is no single statute titled "Māori Data Governance Act," the Treaty principles of partnership, active protection, and equity apply across government and increasingly inform expectations for the private sector.
+While no single statute is titled "Māori Data Governance Act," the Treaty principles of partnership, active protection, and equity apply across government and increasingly inform expectations for the private sector.
 The National AI Strategy explicitly incorporates Treaty obligations.
 For government agencies and Crown entities, these obligations are clear and enforceable.
 For private sector organisations, Māori data governance is a growing expectation from iwi, regulators, and the broader community.

 How does Māori data governance relate to Privacy Act 2020 compliance?